 The McTavish pumping station is a major part of the city’s water infrastructure – and is also a building of historical interest.
 It supplies water to 1.25 million residents.
 In order to allow it to continue to safely provide this function over the long term, repair work is needed.

 Learn all about this project

-July 2020 to end of 2030
+July 2020 to the end of 2031

-- Equipment updates and replacement
+- Upgrade and replacement of equipment

-- Refurbishment of infrastructures
+- Repair of infrastructure

-Preparatory work – From July 2020 to December 2022
+Preparatory work – July 2020 to December 2022

-- Installation of measurement equipment and valves
+- Installation of measuring devices, valve chambers and drainage

 - Transfer of a power line

 This work will permit the partial shutdown of the pumping station, which is needed to complete the second phase of the project.